GENERAL EXEMPTION INFORMATION

 b) Registration for vehicles owned by and registered in the name of the applicant.

-As a supplement to a valid Georgia Driver’s License or Georgia Identification Card staff may request the following:
+As a supplement to the Georgia Driver’s License or Georgia Identification Card, staff may also request the following:

 c) A prior year utility bill or Chatham County Voter’s Registration Card.